Edict of Expulsion: Expulsion

 By the time he returned to England from Gascony in 1289, Edward I was deeply in debt.
-At the same time, his experiment to convert the Jews to Christianity and remove their dependence on lending at interest had failed; the fifteen-year period in which Jews were allowed to lease farms had ended.
+At the same time, his experiment to convert the Jews to Christianity and removing their dependence on lending at interest had failed; the fifteen-year period in which Jews were allowed to lease farms had ended.
 Also, raising significant sums of money from the Jewish population had become increasingly difficult because they had been repeatedly overtaxed.

-In 14 June 1290, Edward summoned representatives of the knights of the shires, the middling landowners, to attend Parliament by 15 July.
+On 14 June 1290, Edward summoned representatives of the knights of the shires, the middling landowners, to attend Parliament by 15 July.
 These knights were the group that was most hostile to Jews and usury.
 On 18 June, Edward sent secret orders to the sheriffs of cities with Jewish residents to seal the archae containing records of Jewish debts.
 The reason for this is disputed; it could represent preparation for a further tallage to be paid by the Jewish population or it could represent a preparatory step for expulsion.
 Parliament met on 15 July; there is no record of the Parliamentary debates so it is uncertain whether the Crown offered the Expulsion of the Jews in return for a vote of taxation or whether Parliament asked for it as a concession.
 Both views are argued.
 The link between these seems certain given the evidence of contemporaneous chronicles and the speed at which orders to expel the Jews of England were made, possibly after an agreement was reached.
 The taxation granted by Parliament to Edward was very high; at £116,000 it was probably the highest of the Middle Ages.
 In gratitude, the Church later voluntarily agreed to pay tax of a tenth of its revenue.